ialbert/pyblue-central/README.pygreen.md

-PyBlue
+PyGreen
 =======

 A micro web framework/static web site generator.

-PyBlue is a simple tool to generate small web sites.

-It started as a fork of PyGreen: https://github.com/nicolas-van/pygreen and incorporates and build on the code distributed by that project.

-It differs from PyGreen by implementing a number of helper functions that add bioinformatics orientied functionalty.

-As with PyGreen the concept is to put all files to serve in a folder and invoke the Mako template engine on all .html files.
+PyGreen is a simple tool to generate small web sites.
+The concept is to put all files to serve in a folder and invoke the Mako template engine on all .html files.
 The result is quite similar to a classic PHP application, but with the good features of the Mako templates (like inheritance) and the cool syntax of Python.

-PyBlue uses the MIT license.
+PyGreen uses the MIT license.

 Quick Start
 -----------

+To install:

+    sudo easy_install pygreen

 To launch and serve files:

-    pyblue serve
+    pygreen serve

 The above command will serve the files located in the current folder.
 All files with the .html extension will also be processed by Mako.
 So if the current